TimeboardIO/timeboard/docs/setup.md

 ### Deploy Timeboard

 Timeboard source code is divided into business modules.
-To run timeboard run **App** in webapp module.
+To run timeboard run **App.main()** in webapp module from an IDE.

-    Run timeboard.webapp.App
+   {SRC_ROOT}/webapp/src/main/java/timeboard/webapp.App

 Open your web browser and got to